 - If you use plastic drinks bottles please put the empties in the appropriate bin for recycling

 - Don’t chuck your gel / sweet wrappers on the Downs, bring them back for disposal

 Lewes is on the mainline to London Victoria towards the North, Brighton to the South and Eastbourne, Hastings and Ashford to the East.
 Western locations can be reached via Brighton.
 The race headquarters is a perfect warmup distance from the station, passing through the 11th century Lewes Castle (See route map here).
 There are sometimes bus replacement services on Sunday, so check National Rail before you set out.

 Lewes is served by the 28/29 service between Brighton and Tunbridge Wells (Map and Timetable here).
 Get off at the Prison bus stop and just walk or jog up the road (See route map here)

 The main cycle paths into Lewes run along the A27.
 If coming from the West, turn left at the Prison lights.
 If coming from the East, the nicest route is probably via Pells (See route map here).
 There are reasonably quiet routes into Lewes from North and South – see here for details

 The simplest way into Lewes is via the junction of the A27 and A277.
 Follow the A277 to the Prison and turn left at the lights.
 The race car park is on the right hand side at the top of the road – there will be signposts.

-You can find all the latest news on our Facebook page.
+You can find all the latest news, and ask us any questions, on our Facebook page.